cython/cython/docs/src/userguide/memoryviews.rst

     carr_view[0, 0, 0] = 100
     cyarr_view[0, 0, 0] = 1000

-    # Altering the memoryview of the Numpy array altered the contents in-place
+    # Assigning into the memoryview on the Numpy array alters the latter
     print "Numpy sum of Numpy array after assignments:", narr.sum()

     # A function using a memoryview does not usually need the GIL